 (2) Despite anything in this Part, an authorisation relating to nuclear waste is not to be granted or effected unless both Houses of Parliament by resolution consent to the authorisation being granted or effected, and then only on such terms and conditions as are specified in the resolution.

-[Section 41A inserted by No. 54 of 1999 s.
-10(2); amended by No. 2 of 2004 s.
+[Section 41A inserted: No. 54 of 1999 s.
+10(2); amended: No. 2 of 2004 s.
 14(2).]

 Part IV — Enforcement